Gorgeous park that has the Black River as it’s centerpiece and is stunning in the fall.

 Walk toward the small stone pillar, and turn LEFT to start following Windy Ridge (YELLOW).
 This heads steeply and steadily uphill.

-3.1 – Turn LEFT and now follow Riverside (RED) – you were at this intersection earlier in the day.
+3.1 – Turn LEFT and now follow Riverside (RED) – this intersection was passed earlier in the day.

-3.4 – Turn LEFT to cross bridge # 2.
-After crossing, turn RIGHT to follow the Waterfall (PURPLE) which ends at Main (WHITE).
+3.4 – Start following Waterfall (PURPLE) by turning LEFT to cross bridge # 2.
+After crossing, turn RIGHT to follow Waterfall (PURPLE) to where it ends at Main (WHITE).

 3.5 – Turn RIGHT and follow Main (WHITE) back to the lot.